 Diane Quon, Consulting Producer

 Diane lived in Los Angeles for over 17 years before moving back to her hometown of Chicago.
 While in LA, Diane worked at NBC and at Paramount Pictures where she was last the Vice President of Marketing.
-Diane is producing multiple documentaries with Kartemquin Films including the 2018 Sundance award-winning film, Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Chicago Tribune arts critic Howard Reich, and co-directed by Leslie Simmer and Kartemquin founder Gordon Quinn; and The Dilemma of Desire with Peabody Award-winning director Maria Finitzo.
+Diane is producing multiple documentaries with Kartemquin Films including the Academy Awards nominated and Sundance award-winning film, Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Chicago Tribune arts critic Howard Reich, and co-directed by Leslie Simmer and Kartemquin founder Gordon Quinn; and The Dilemma of Desire with Peabody Award-winning director Maria Finitzo.
 Diane is a Film Independent Doc Lab (2017) and Fast Track Fellow (2017, 2018).
 She is also developing a fiction film based on the New York Times best-selling book Hotel on the Corner of Bitter and Sweet.

 Su Kim, Consulting Producer